Tardebigge: Fruit and cider

 The area become predominantly a fruit growing area until the end of the 20th century with the famous Tardebigge orchards supplying produce to the Birmingham conurbation.
 Most of these orchards were grubbed up in the 1970s and 1980s with the last orchard being removed in 2000, when cheaper imported fruit replaced the home grown produce.
 The only orchard planted recently is the small orchard of Tardebigge Cider.

 Tardebigge Cider is a craft cider maker based in Tutnall, about 1 mi from the church.
 The cidermaker Steve Cooper planted a mixed orchard of traditional apple varieties of about 100 trees in 1995.
 The varieties are primarily Dabinett, Michelin, and Harry Masters Jersey with a few culinary varieties included along with some pears, Moorcroft and Worcester Black.
 The fruit from these trees and other Worcestershire fruit go to make about 1000-1500 impgal of high quality cider which is only sold locally.

 Local Enterprise

 For many years, Tardebigge has been home to The Barns Rural Business Park, which is a collection of many local SME businesses.
-There is a good mix of businesses, including industrial and manufacturing, artists, beauty and holistic, as well as an on-site tea room.
+There are a variety of businesses, including industrial and manufacturing, artists, beauty and holistic, as well as an on-site tea room.